Large Language Models#

 ```

-This defines a class called `MyClass` with a constructor and a method called `my_method`.
-The `my_method` method prints the string "Hello, world!" to the console.
+This defines a class called `MyClass` with a constructor method called `__init__` and a destructor method

 That looks a lot better!